023 9226 5111

 A euro profile cylinder should never protrude more than 2-3mm passed the door furniture.
 Often, when cylinders have been replaced, the wrong size replacement has been used and this adds to it's vulnerability.

 Mul-T-Lock have designed cylinders with a break-off portion so if attacked, although the cylinder is damaged, they leave the door secure and the key still opens the door.
 Mul-T-Lock have called their range of cylinders Garrison Break Secure (buy here).
 These cylinders can be keyed alike by our locksmiths so that many locks can be controlled by just one key.
-And as these cylinders can be fitted in many different applications (eg in safes or motice locks) and the range extends to padlocks, rim cylinders it can save having a bunch of keys.
-The range can also be used for a Master Suite system, a heirarchal key form of access control which gives different keys access to different areas.
+And as these cylinders can be fitted in many different applications (eg in safes or mortice locks) and the range extends to padlocks, rim cylinders it can save having a bunch of keys.
+The range can also be used for a Master Suite system, a hierarchical key form of access control which gives different keys access to different areas.

 Kaba have produced a range of restricted key cylinders (authorisation must be gained by the registered lock owner before copies can be cut) called pExtra, of which the bottom of the range can still be snapped, others in the range are reinforced against snapping (Kaba pExtra LAM - buy here) and some have reinforcement and a snap-off portion (Kaba pExtra LAM SBS).

-Yale's range is called the Yale AS euro range (buy here), the AS stands for anti-snap.
-This range meets the Sold Secure Diamond Standard SS 312.
-Sold Secure is the Master Locksmiths Association's own, not for profit, trade association and the Diamond standard SS 312, is their new high level test specification for cylinder locks that addresses all current MO’s used by criminals.
-NB: One important consideration is that Yale AS euro cylinders cannot be keyed alike in the same way as Break Secure or pExtras by a locksmith.
+NB: One important consideration is that Yale AS Euro cylinders cannot be keyed alike by a locksmith in the same way as Break Secure or pExtras can.
 Instead, the Yale AS euro range comes with a line of factory keyed alike pairs, the pairs of which are always identical in size (buy here).

 However, to be absolutely sure, you’ll need to remove the cylinder from the door.
 This is very quick and easy to do and all you need is a medium sized Phillips screwdriver.
 Watch the ‘measure cylinder for sizing' video in the margin, and it will show you how.